Travels With My Aunt

 by Giles Havergal, adapted from the novel by Graham Greene

-Travels With My Aunt had 4 performances almost 9 years ago (between the 15th of July 2015 and the 18th of July 2015) at The Riverhouse Barn
+Travels With My Aunt had 4 performances over 9 years ago (between the 15th of July 2015 and the 18th of July 2015) at The Riverhouse Barn

 176th Production.
 Graham Greene is probably best known for works like ‘Brighton Rock’, ‘The Third Man’ and ‘Our Man in Havana’.
 For fun he wrote ‘Travels With My Aunt’ in 1969 which in 1972 was made into a film starring Maggie Smith, suitably aged as Aunt Augusta and for which she received an Oscar nomination.